 What Are Your Family Goals?

-It’s quite fun to see what they’d like to do in the following year or how they think our family can improve as a whole.
+For years, we’ve set family goals.
+It’s a fun collaborative experience!
+It’s also interesting to see what the kids would like to do in the following year, or how they think our family can improve.

 This post contains affiliate links, and I earn a commission at no cost to you.
 See my disclaimer for more.